-While it seems like a simple requirement to enact, the age verification requirements in this bill are problematic.
+While it seems like a simple requirement to enact, the age verification requirements in this bill are extremely problematic.
 Age verification results in capturing massive amounts of sensitive personally identifiable information.
 Because of the civil penalties included in the bill, social media platforms would likely have no choice but to treat all users as if they are under the age of 18, resulting in age verification to be required before an Iowa citizen accesses any content online.

 This is a monumental undertaking, not just social media companies and online platforms, but a wide variety of companies with users in Iowa would be forced to take drastic measures in order to comply with this age verification requirement on the sites they offer.
-It is important to keep in mind that using a driver's license or government issued ID, as well as most other forms of age verification that would be compliant with the requirements of this bill, result in a new collection of sensitive personal information that is not currently being collected by social media companies and other online platforms.
+It is important to keep in mind that using a driver's license or government issued ID, as well as most other forms of age verification, result in a new collection of sensitive personal information that is not currently being collected by social media companies and other online platforms.
 This is claiming to solve one problem, by mandating the collection of more data that potentially creates other issues.
+Furthermore, collecting vast troves of personal data in order to conduct age verification as this bill would require, conflicts with both the data minimization requirements in the Iowa Consumer Data Protection Act (2023 SF 262) and industry best practices.